petruchek/problem.all_different_directions/README.md

 Script expects the input from standard console.
 Input format specification can be found on the kattis website.

+Script doesn't perform any input validation and expects all the input to be valid.

+To do:
+	- validate input
+	- handle invalid input

-Author: Val Petruchek <petruchek@gmail.com> http://zliypes.com.ua/
+Author: Val Petruchek <petruchek@gmail.com> #http://zliypes.com.ua/